 Electronic survey

-We contacted (via email) HCPs working in NHS prostate cancer care (see Table 3) through their professional bodies (British Association of Urological Nurses, British Association of Urological Surgeons, British Uro-Oncology Group, Primary Care Urology Society) and commissioners via clinical leads and accountable officers of all Clinical Care Groups (CCG) in England and requested they complete an electronic survey of their current practice activity (online supplement 1).
+We contacted (via email) HCPs working in NHS prostate cancer care (see Table 3) through their professional bodies (British Association of Urological Nurses, British Association of Urological Surgeons, British Uro-Oncology Group, Primary Care Urology Society) and commissioners via clinical leads and accountable officers of all Clinical Care Groups (CCG) in England and requested they complete an electronic survey of their current practice activity (S4 File).
 The questionnaire was developed and refined in partnership with a dedicated study patient and public involvement panel.
 Any missing or incomplete survey responses were supplemented by data from local provider webpages and follow-up letters, phone calls and emails.
 Letters were also sent to all CCGs within England.
 Links to our survey were also advertised to health care professionals on the social media site, Twitter.

 Table 3.
 Survey respondent’s profession